-Injection wells for amendment delivery are commonly constructed with PVC or stainlesssteel materials, 3/4-inch to 4-inches in diameter.
+Injection wells for amendment delivery are commonly constructed with PVC or stainless-steel materials, 3/4-inch to 4-inches in diameter.
 The larger the diameter the well screen, the greater the surface area opening of slotted pipe and the greater ability to insert tools and probes into the wells.
-Smaller injection wells (3/4- and 1-inch wells) may be installed using DPT as described previously, while the traditional drilling techniques may be used for small and large diameter injection wells.
-It should be noted that because installation using DPT involves compressing of the formation during drilling, there may be implications on the ease of injection of amendments based on the technique used.
+Smaller injection wells (3⁄4- and 1-inch wells) may be installed using DPT as described previously, while the traditional drilling techniques may be used for small and large diameter injection wells.
+It should be noted that because installations using DPT involves compressing of the formation during drilling, there may be implications on the ease of injection of amendments based on the technique used.
+Injection wells are best suited for projects in which the injection reagents and substitutes do not contain large quantities of solids (aqueous solutions).

 The well screen and filter pack are designed to allow the amendments to easily flow from the well while preventing the well from becoming plugged with naturally occurring silt and sediment or products created by the reaction of the amendments with the constituent of concern (COC) or the aquifer material.
 In cases where the amendment is being added to a low hydraulic conductivity formation through small injection wells, continuous or "wire-wound" screens should be considered as they have a higher burst pressure than standard slotted screens.
 These screens may also double the available opening space for a given treatment interval.
-For PVC pipe installations, Schedule 40 or 80 are commonly used with Schedule 80 typically recommended for higher injection rates due to its higher burst pressure and general durability for multiple injections.
+For PVC pipe installations, Schedule 40 or 80 commonly are used, with Schedule 80 typically recommended for higher injection rates due to its higher burst pressure and general durability for multiple injections.